Environmental engineering internships

 - What’s in the Agreement?
 See a PDF copy of the agreement that is completed through Adobe Sign – PDF

-- Students that need CPT, If you are negotiating for summer 2023 be sure to read through this helpful guide to when you can work and timing for registering for the course and CPT – PDF.
+- F1 Visa Students that need CPT, If you are negotiating for Spring 2024 be sure to read through this helpful guide to when you can work and timing for registering for the course and CPT – PDF.

 - Course Syllabus:

 F-1 Curricular Practical Training (CPT)

 Curricular Practical Training (CPT) is a type of off-campus employment authorization for F-1 visa students.
 If you have an internship offer or you are thinking about completing an internship during your program at ASU please use this page as a guide.
 To be eligible for CPT you must have maintained F-1 status for a minimum of one academic year (two consecutive semesters) and meet all eligibility requirements.
 For eligibility requirements read through the SSEBE CPT Internship Guide for your program and the ISSC website.

 SSEBE support for F-1 Visa CPT: School of Sustainable Engineering – CPT 2023-24 Academic Year